 If necessary, the Company will set up a working group to determine the applicable procedures for obtaining sufficient information on the part of the Board of Directors, in order to base its decisions on transactions between the related parties on the model of the prudent entrepreneur.
-However, at the present time, such a need does not exist in view of the vertical structures of organization and operation of the Company.
+However, at the present time, such a need does not exist in view of the vertical structures of organization and operation of the Company, as, in so far, any member of the Board of Directors has the possibility of direct contact with the relevant Departments in order to obtain all the information that may be needed.

 - There is no obligation for detailed notification of any professional commitments of the members of the BoD, (including significant non-executive commitments to companies and non-profit organizations) before their appointment to the BoD.

 This deviation is explained by the fact that the members of the Board are distinguished for their high educational level, the demonstration of professionalism and practical dedication to the Company and therefore despite the lack of institutionalized obligation of detailed notification of any professional commitments of the members of the BoD, prior to their election, they would, without further ado, proceed to the said notification if they deemed that there was any risk of conflict of interests or influence of a psychological, professional or financial nature.